AllanMontalvo/Small-Office-Network/README.md

 - Configure Router 1 to generate authentication key number 1 and password "ccna".
 - Configure all other switches to use Router 1's Loopback0 interface as their NTP server using the authentication key and password.
+- Verify NTP configuration with "show ntp status" command.

 **Part 10 SNMP**

-- Configure the SNMP community string SNMPSTRING on all routers and switches to GET messages.
+- Configure the SNMP community string SNMPSTRING on all routers and switches to allow GET messages but not SET messages.
+- Verify SNMP community string with the command "show run | include snmp".

 **Part 11 Syslog**

 - Configure all routers and switches to log all messages to Server 1 at all levels.
 - Enable logging to the buffer with 8192 bytes of reserve memory for the buffer.
+- Verify syslog setting with the command "show logging" command.

 **Part 12 FTP**